 Similar to lakeMeanDepth, there is a zmax argument to be used for a known maximum lake depth.

-Use Case
+Use case

 A common application of lakemorpho is to calculate the full suite of lake metrics for multiple lakes.
 This use case demonstrates how to do that with a commonly encountered GIS data file, the shapefile.
 To do this we iterate through the lakes, calculate metrics for each lake and include the metrics on an output shapefile.
 The data for this use case is from Rhode Island (Figure 1).
 The data for the lakes were downloaded from the Rhode Island Geographic Information Systems (RIGIS)[29] and the elevation data are from Amazon Web Services Terrain Tiles via the elevatr package [30].